 An API (Application Programming Interface) is the intermediary that lets two software applications to talk to each other.
 An API dictates how a client can load data from a server.

 GraphQL helps specify precisely what data it needs from an API, which is called declarative data fetching.
-Now that we have the basics in place let us see how REST and GraphQL came into being.
+Now that we have the basics in place let us see how REST and GraphQL came into being and what are the major differences between GraphQL and REST.

 REST stands for “Representational State Transfer.”
 It is a set of rules that determines how an API looks like.
 One of these rules dictates that you should get a resource (a piece of data) when you link to a specific URL.